 Section 10.00(10) of the Penal Code defines "serious physical injury" as physical injury which "creates a substantial risk of death, or which causes death or serious and protracted disfigurement, protracted impairment of health or protracted loss or impairment of the function of any bodily organ."

 The prosecution may establish a defendant's requisite intent to cause serious physical injury through evidence such as threats to injure the victim, the number and location of blows, gunshots or stab wounds, or the fact that the defendant continued to attack after incapacitating the victim.
 Because a defendant's subjective intent is often difficult to establish, a prosecutor may submit first-degree manslaughter as a lesser-included offense of intentional murder.

 New York Voluntary Manslaughter Laws: Related Resources

-If you are accused of committing a homicide you face some very serious consequences.
+If you are accused of committing a homicide you face some very serious consequences, including prison time and the lifelong stigma that comes with it.
 The next steps you take should be the product of careful consideration and sound advice.
-Contact a competent local attorney for a free initial evaluation to discuss how the problem can be dealt with before the heat of passion leads to more trouble.
+Contact a competent, local New York defense attorney today and get some peace of mind.

 Contact a qualified attorney.